 - Protocols were not followed correctly during the arrest.

 You do not have to struggle with this legal battle alone.
-With the Law Offices of Randall B. Isenberg at your side, you can be confident your case is receiving the dedication and resources required for a robust defense developed with over 30 years of experience.
+With the Law Offices of Randall B. Isenberg at your side, you can be confident your case is receiving the dedication and resources required for developing a robust defense.
+Our firm services Texas communities with over 30 years of experience.
 Talk to us today at (214) 696-9253 for honest, practical, and trusted advice.

 Fort Worth Intoxication Assault Lawyer Near Me (214) 696-9253